 You probably know the phrases 'the value of your investments can go down as well as up' and 'past performance is no guide to the future'.
 We invest with the intent that our investments will go up, but this is not guaranteed.
 Capital risk is the chance that your investment fund will fall in value.

-You can reduce capital risk by investing in funds that are less likely to fall in value.
+You can reduce capital risk by investing in funds such as bonds or cash that are less likely to fall in value.
 The main time to do this is in the few years leading up to your retirement.
-A cash fund is a typical example of this.